EMA

 The award consists of a certificate, a medal, a monetary award of €3,000, an invitation to the next JEMS to attend the award ceremony and present a plenary talk, and a travel allowance of €500 for that purpose.
 The awardee will be selected by a committee composed of the members of the EMA General Council.
 Nominations may be made by anyone interested in the field of magnetism.
 Nominations for female candidates are encouraged.

-Candidates at a previous call can be nominated again, if not previously awarded.
-Current members of the EMA General Council are ineligible to be nominated.
+Candidates at a previous call can be nominated again if not previously awarded.
+Current members of the EMA General Council are ineligible for nomination.

 Nominations and evaluation

-The call for nominations and the selection process are under the responsibility of the EMA Officer for Awards, currently Christian Back.
+The call for nominations and the selection process are under the responsibility of the EMA Officer for Awards, currently Jeffrey McCord.
 A call is launched yearly, during the Fall.
-The selection process is conducted by a committee chaired by Christian Back, composed of selected members of the General Council of EMA.
+The selection process is conducted by a committee chaired by Jeffrey McCord, composed of selected members of the General Council of EMA.

 EMA awards 2020 photo